 Generally speaking, gel cold packs are best for maintaining the temperature of chilled goods above 32 degrees Fahrenheit (0 degrees Celsius).
 For example, in the food industry, the FDA requires that all raw protein perishable food items reach their destination at a maximum of 40°F. Also, injectable medicines generally need to stay within 2-8°C. Consider this while packing your cold products.

-Can I dump the contents of Ice Cold Gel Packs down the sink?
+Can I Dump Ice Cold Gel Packs Down The Sink?

 You should never dump the contents of our gel packs down the sink.
 Please study and follow your local recycling and waste removal guidelines.